rcrowley/talk-securing-and-extending-puppet/slides.md

 !SLIDE bullets

+# Why manage configuration?

+!SLIDE bullets
+.notes Talk about choosing the right tool for the right job.
+For example, scripting `./configure && make && make install` in Puppet is a good sign you should build a package.

+# An interlude on<br />package management

+* Configuration management is the<br />centralized authority<br />to a package manager&#8217;s<br />local authority.
+* (This is my usual answer to<br />&#8220;why do I need this?&#8221;)

+!SLIDE bullets
 .notes `~/bin/doit5` may never work again.
 It's a good thing that the Puppet language is not itself Ruby but I'm not here to start a holy war.
 Limits in configuration management serve the same purpose as in a templating language: they enforce separation of concerns.
 In this case, the limits separate process from desired state.

 # Puppet, Chef,<br />and `~/bin/doit5`